basetenlabs/truss-examples/mistral/mistral-7b-instruct/README.md

      -H "Content-Type: application/json" \
      -H 'Authorization: Api-Key {YOUR_API_KEY}' \
      -d '{
-           "What is the meaning of life?
+           "prompt": "What is the meaning of life?
 Answer in substantial detail with multiple examples from famous philosophies, religions, and schools of thought.", "stream": true,
            "max_tokens": 4096
          }' --no-buffer